 Generalized COVID Procedures

-- Any individual with reasonable suspicion of being in contact with an individual tested positive for COVID-19 should wait 14 days before taking their course.
+- Any individual with reasonable suspicion of being in contact with an individual who tested positive for COVID-19 should wait 14 days before taking their course.
 The Annapolis Sailing School will provide flexibility for those who wish to reschedule their course due to potential exposure.

 - Anyone who is exhibiting COVID symptoms upon entering the property will be asked to reschedule their course with no penalties.